Dandersen924/Neofetch-Config/README.md

 # Neofetch-Config

-.CONFIGS FOR MY LINUX RICE
+CONFIGS FOR MY LINUX RICE

 Add these files to your home/.config/neofetch

 ENJOY!!!